Cross Species Functional Alignment

 )

-In the above plot, categories along the x-axis are the 30 AMP-AD co-expression modules grouped into 5 consensus clusters, while the categories along the y-axis show the different groupings of mouse models tested (split by age and sex).
+In the above plot, categories along the x-axis are the 30 AMP-AD co-expression modules grouped into 5 consensus clusters, while the categories along the y-axis show the different groupings of mouse models tested (split by age).
 Positive correlations are shown in blue and negative correlations in red.
 Color intensity and size of the circles are proportional to the correlation coefficient.
 Black squares around dots represent significant correlation at p-value=0.05 and non-significant correlations are left blank.

 Examining individual correlation results